Servoy/servoyworld_component/README.md

 But you need to go to the Servoy workspace build directory, which directory this is can be seen in the Titanium NG Build console (ConsoleView in developer) there it ends with a line:

-"Total time to check/install Titanium NG target folder: yourworkspacefolder\.metadata\.plugins\com.servoy.eclipse.ngclient.ui\target"
+"Total time to check/install Titanium NG target folder: yourworkspacefolder\.metadata\.plugins\com.servoy.eclipse.ngclient.ui\target\the_solution_name"

 in that folder you need to run: